ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The TEEP protocol supports replay protection as follows.
-  The transport protocol under the TEEP protocol might provide replay protection, but may be terminated in the TEEP Broker which is not trusted by the TEEP and so the TEEP protocol does replay protection itself.
+  The transport protocol under the TEEP protocol might provide replay protection, but may be terminated in the TEEP Broker which is not trusted by the TEEP Agent and so the TEEP protocol does replay protection itself.
   If attestation of the TAM is used, the attestation freshness mechanism provides replay protection for attested QueryRequest messages.
   If non-attested QueryRequest messages are replayed, the TEEP Agent will generate